-Part 1: Presentation
+Part 1: Presentation (approx. 5 minutes)

 In this part of the examination, the test takers should give a short presentation to their partner(s) on one of the topics listed on the task sheet.
 After each presentation, their partner should ask questions about the presentation.